Joecstarr/thesis/sections/preliminaries/foundations_of_knots/kauf_bkt.md

 ```

 Since the number one and the unknot serve important roles for polynomials and
-knots respectivly, the first criterium is intuative to apply when inventing a
+knots respectively, the first criterion is intuitive to select, when inventing a
 knot polynomial invariant.
-For now, we focus our discussion for a moment on the
+For now, we focus our discussion on the third
-third criterium.
-The action we see in three is called **smoothing a crossing**
+criterion.
+The action we see in three is called **smoothing a crossing** and is
-and is difficult to see.
-We will now present an intuitive model (originally by
+difficult to see.
+We will now present an intuitive model (originally by Jones
-jones [@jonesJonesPolynomialDummies2014]) for what happens in the smoothing
+[@jonesJonesPolynomialDummies2014]) for what happens in the smoothing process.

-process.
-Consider an unoriented crossing, imagine that the over strand of the
+Consider a crossing as a tangle, imagine that the over strand of the crossing is
-crossing is the slot of a giant flathead screw and attaching to the screw a
+the slot of a giant flathead screw, and attach a marker on either end of the
-marker on either end of the slot.
-Taking a screwdriver, we turn the screw
+slot.
+Taking a screwdriver, we may turn the screw clockwise or anti-clockwise.
-clockwise or anti-clockwise.
-When the screw is turned, the markers (arrows in
+When the screw is turned, the markers (arrows in @fig-jp-screw-model) trace out
-@fig-jp-screw-model) trace out two arcs on the page.
-We add arcs inside the
+two arcs on the page.
+We create two new tangles by placing arcs inside each
-circle connecting the endpoints joined by the trace.
-We can see by inspection
+tangle and connecting the endpoints joined by the marker trace.
+We can see, by
-that the resulting picutres match the components of the third condition of
+inspection, that the resulting pictures match the components of the third
-@kb-def-kaufb.
+condition of @kb-def-kaufb.

 ```{figure} ../../media/fig-jp-screw-model_iso.svg
 :label: fig-jp-screw-model